evitolins/mayaTools/README.md

 <img align="right" height="200" src="http://www.bloopanimation.com/wp-content/uploads/2013/10/maya-logo.png">

-A set of Maya tools to enhance an artist's everyday workflow.
+A set of tools to enhance the everyday tasks and workflow of a Maya artist.

+These tools should enhance the quality and speed of an artists workflow, under any enviorment.
+They should easily enhance existing scripts, rigs, characters and pipeline.

 ## Featured Tools